-Agile Working – All aboard the Agile Working ‘Train’: Taking your people with you (3).
+Agile Working – what any Facilities Manager needs to consider when implementing: Taking your people with you (3).

 So, you’ve worked out the nuts and bolts as to how your space, furniture and equipment will help your company successfully transition towards Agile Working.
 Lovely job.

 But it doesn’t end there does it?
 Who are your most valuable assets and how do you get them on board?
 This whole journey will only be effective if your workforce is fully engaged and ready to meet the challenges of the new environment.

 Having decided that Agile Working is right for your company it’s essential to involve employees in the whole process.
 Things you might consider: